Florida Construction Litigation: Fraudulent Liens

 - That the lienor acted in a grossly negligent manner.

 Still, even though this is a high bar, if a fraudulent lien was placed against your property, you need to take action to protect the rights of yourself and your business.
 If you believe that a fraudulent construction lien has been placed on your property, it is imperative that you contact an experienced Florida construction law attorney for immediate assistance.

 Request Your Free Construction Law Consultation Today

 At Pike & Lustig, LLP, our South Florida commercial litigation lawyers have extensive experience handling all types of construction lien cases.
 To find out what we can do for you and your business, please contact us today to set up a free review of your case.
-We have offices in West Palm Beach and Miami, and serve construction law clients throughout the region, including in Jupiter, Lake Park, Riviera Beach and Juno Beach.
+We have offices in West Palm Beach, Wellington and Miami, and serve construction law clients throughout the region, including in Jupiter, Lake Park, Riviera Beach and Juno Beach.